P-ks/Investment-Calculator/README.md

 # Investment Calculator Project 🌟📈

 Investment Calculator project!
-A React-based tool is designed to help organize and optimize your invesment with ease and precision.
+A React-based tool is designed to help organize and optimize the invesment with ease and precision.
 Here's a brief overview of what this project offers:

 # Preview